DanielJohnHarty/AWS_RSTUDIO_SERVER_SETUP/readme.md

 ![security_group_outbound_rules](https://github.com/DanielJohnHarty/AWS_RSTUDIO_SERVER_SETUP/blob/master/Images/security_group_outbound_rules)

-So why are we doing this?

-In order to access the future servers and instances in your AWS infrastructure, you will need to prove who you are and that you are permitted to access.

-During creation of a server/EC2 instance, you can stipulate which security groups should have access to your instances.
-When you generate an 'ssh key' (an incomprehensible, enrypted document) you will use it as a privileged key card, allowing you access.
+***What's a security group for?***

+Security groups act as firewalls for your AWS instances.
+Their configuration defines what kind of requests are permitted access to the device they're protecting.
+Configuration comes down to request protocol, source ip address and the port they are received on. e.g. We could configure a security group to only accept ssh requests on port 22 from a specific PC in your house.
+The opposite end of the scale would be allowing all traffic from anywhere.

 ### Create your EC2 *(Amazon Elastic Cloud Computer)* running your RStudio-service instance ***[5 minutes]***

 Finally the good stuff!

-We've actually done most of the set-up work too so this part is simple.
+We've actually done most of the set-up work so this part is simple.

 Click the 'Services' link at the top left of the screen and search for the EC2 service.
 Click it and press the **'Launch Instance'** button.

-This tutorial has parts has been tested using the Ubuntu operating system, so on the first screen where you define the baseline of your new instance, choose Ubuntu:
+This tutorial has parts has been tested using the Ubuntu operating system, so on the first screen where you define the baseline of your new instance, choose Ubuntu 18.04:

 ![image_type](https://github.com/DanielJohnHarty/AWS_RSTUDIO_SERVER_SETUP/blob/master/Images/image_type.png)

-On each screen, press the button on the bottom right which goes to the next step. *There are many opportunities to press a button which will skip steps - avoid that!
-Make sure that you see every screen to avoid that something you don't want ends up in your final EC2 instance.*
+> The following screens can passed one by one but can too easily be skipped, instead launching directly the instance with defulat values.
+The danger default values is that you can't be sure if your instance will be as cheap or as performant as you'd like.
+For this tutorial, default values will not work - so avoid skipping any pages for now.

 In the next screen *(Configure Instance Details)*, most of the form can be left as is, but you will need to specify the VPC, the subnet, ensure that automatic assignment of an elastic IP are set: